Hafza-Noor/Titanic_survival_predictions/README.md

 Conclusion

-This project provided a practical implementation of an end-to-end machine learning workflow, from raw data exploration and preprocessing to model comparison and Kaggle submission.

-The initial model achieved a 77.27% Kaggle score, providing a baseline for future feature engineering and model improvements.
+This project was a good introduction to building a complete machine learning workflow using a real dataset.

+I started with basic data exploration and preprocessing, tested several classification models, compared their results, and finally created a submission for the Kaggle Titanic competition.

+The final Kaggle score was 77.27%, and there is still plenty of room to improve the model through better feature engineering and evaluation.